Approximations and modifications of celestial dynamics tested on the three-body system: Modifications of accelerations and gravitational attractions

-The corresponding impact of the MOGA modification of the attractions is shown in Figure 6.
-The dynamics are for the modification distance $r_0=500000$, as in PM and MOND.
-Opposite PM and MOND, the modification of the gravitational attractions from an inverse square attraction to an inverse attraction conserves the classical dynamics invariances, and MOGA stabilizes the regular dynamics, but with ``revolving'' elliptical orbits \cite{Toxvaerd2022}.
-Figure 6(a) shows the orbits after the revolving orbits have turned $2 \pi$ around.
+The corresponding impact of the MOGA modification of the attractions is shown in Figure 7.
+The dynamics are for the modification distance $r_0=500000$, as in PM and the previous modifications.
+Similar to the Yukawa modification, the modification of the gravitational attractions from an inverse square attraction to an inverse attraction conserves the classical dynamics invariances, and MOGA stabilizes the regular dynamics, but with ``revolving'' elliptical orbits \cite{Toxvaerd2022}.
+Figure 7a shows the orbits after the revolving orbits have turned $2 \pi$ around.
 For No.1 (in black) after $t_1= 3.155 \times 10^6$ timesteps, and after $t_2 = 2 \times t_1= 6.310 \times 10^6$ time steps for No. 2 (in thin blue).
 The revolving orbits are with conservation of the length of the principal axis.
-Figure 6 (b) shows the revolving orbits after $10^9$ timesteps with the orbits of No. 1 in gray and light blue for No. 2.
+Figure 7b shows the revolving orbits after $10^9$ timesteps, with the orbits of No. 1 in gray and light blue for No. 2.

-The MOGA modification of Newton's ISL to an inverse attraction for large interaction distance $R$ is an example of the $f(R)$ modification of gravity, introduced in the standard model \cite{Capozziello2011,Clifton2012,Capozziello2024}.
-Simulation of large-scale celestial systems with modified gravity is described in \cite{Winther2015} and cosmological tests of modified gravity are reviewed in \cite{Koyama2016}.
-MOGA changes the rotation velocities from a Kepler-like behavior to a relatively constant rotation velocity in a galaxy, independent of the average distance to the galaxy center, and qualitatively consistent with the experimental data \cite{Toxvaerd2024a}.
-In \cite{Toxvaerd2024a}, we suggested that the modification of the ISL attractions is caused by lensing by the gravitational objects in the central part of the galaxy, of the interactions from far-away objects.
-A lensing that will act as a self-stabilizing effect on the halos in the galaxies.